oleiade/puppet-elevator/README.rst

 ----------

 The following lists all the class parameters the elevator class accepts.

+* **transport**
+    The transport layer for Elevator to use. `tcp` will be able to talk to remote clients, but each transactions costs. `ipc` will listen for clients requests on an unix socket: very, very fast, but local only.

 * **port**
     The port to bind elevator server on to.